 What is the impact of this project?

 This research will allow researchers to make sure that newly developed models will be accurate and relevant.
 Robust preclinical models are important for understanding drug interactions in pediatric brain cancer patients and to support the discovery of new therapeutics.

 Why is the CBTN request important to this project?

 To validate their newly developed models, researchers will compare preclinical model derived data to comprehensive pediatric cancer data available through the Pediatric Brain Tumor Atlas.

 The Children's Brain Tumor Network contributed to this project by providing access to the Pediatric Brain Tumor Atlas.

 Children’s National HospitalJoined on

-Medulloblastomas comprise the vast majority of pediatric embryonal tumors and by definition arise in the posterior fossa, where they constitute approximately 40% of all posterior fossa tumors.
-Other forms of embryonal tumors each make up 2% or less of all childhood brain tumors.The clinica
+Medulloblastomas comprises the vast majority of pediatric embryonal tumors and by definition arise in the posterior fossa, where they constitute approximately 40% of all posterior fossa tumors.
+Other forms of embryonal tumors each make up 2% or less of all childhood brain tumors.The clinical feature

-High-grade Gliomas (HGG) in children nearly always result in a dismal prognosis.
-Although novel therapeutic approaches are currently in development, preclinical testing has been limited, due to a lack of pediatric specific HGG preclinical models.
+High-grade Gliomas (HGG) or astrocytomas in children nearly always result in a dismal prognosis.
+Although novel therapeutic approaches are currently in development, preclinical testing has been limited, due to a lack of pediatric-specific HGG preclinical models.
 These models are needed to help test

 A presumptive diagnosis of DIPG based on classic imaging features, in the absence of a histologic diagnosis, has been routinely employed.
 Increasingly however, histologic confirmation is obtained for both entry into research studies and molecular characterization of the tumor.
 New approaches with

 Choroid Plexus Carcinoma